sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 <<TableOfContents>>

 ----
+== Supported compilers ==
+A miniumum of gcc 4.0.1 is needed to build Sage, though later releases are generally preferable.
+However. for the upcoming sage-4.7.0 release, gcc 4.6.0 will not work.
+We expect to fix the bugs that prevent Sage building with gcc 4.6.0 in Sage 4.7.1.

 == Supported Platforms ==

 If you try to build Sage on most Linux or OS X systems, you should have few if any problems and if there are problems, plenty of people will be able to help you.
 Just ask on [[http://groups.google.com/group/sage-support|sage-support@googlegroups.com]] But some distributions are better supported than others - see below for details.